 Somalilanders show the world that Somaliland is a place of progress and that they are trying to move forward

-The Republic of Somaliland is a sovereign, democratic State in the Horn of Africa, sharing its borders with Djibouti to the West, Ethiopia to the South, Somalia to the East and the Gulf of Aden to the North, with the coastline of 850 km.
+The Republic of Somaliland is a sovereign, democratic State in the Horn of Africa, sharing its borders with Djibouti to the West, Ethiopia to the South, Somalia to the East, and the Gulf of Aden to the North, with the coastline of 850 km.
 It encompasses the territory of the former British Protectorate of Somaliland whose borders were established by international treaties between 1888 and 1897.
 Somaliland achieved its full independence from the United Kingdom on 26 June 1960, becoming the 15th African Country to do so.
-Somaliland introduced democratic regime and had their first election in 2003.
+Somaliland introduced a democratic regime and had their first election in 2003.

 It voluntarily entered in a union with Somalia in July 1960.
 However, following a civil war and the collapse of Somalia, it withdrew from the union and reclaimed its independence on 18 May 1991.
 The Somaliland government asserts that it meets most of the requirements of a sovereign democratic state: it holds free and fair elections, has its own currency and security forces, and issues its own passports.